The ecosystem

 Five RCAN spec sections, five live endpoints

-canonical-JSON serialization, and Ed25519 signing — so submissions are verifiable end-to-end.
+Each block has a canonical schema, a deterministic JSON serialization, and Ed25519 signing — so submissions are verifiable end-to-end.

 | RCAN § | Endpoint | Schema |